brownhci/WebGazer/README.md

 ### to use in any modern framework

 ````
-const webgazer = require('webgazer.js'); // npm package 'webgazer.js' is sync with this repository
+const webgazer = require('webgazer'); // npm package 'webgazer' is sync with this repository
 ````

 or you can you do

 ````
-import webgazer from 'webgazer.js'
+import webgazer from 'webgazer'
 ````

 ### How to run the Example HTML files